 Still, anybody who knows anything about Panera Bread and its history knows that the restaurant menu and the ingredients behind it were, and still are, a high priority.
 Some 20 years later, Panera has created an official corporate mission document which is again focused on the food.
 But this time, Panera's "Food Mission" statement provides both philosophical guidance and practical guidelines for sourcing, using and serving the food as well.

 Panera Bread's "Food Mission"

 This "Food Policy" was made "official" on June 3, 2014.
 The Panera Food Policy was then published and made publicly available on the PaneraBread.com website so that customer would know the company's overarching philosophy about the food it serves and the commitments that guide the company's choices with ingredients and menu items served in Panera restaurants every day.

-Summary of the key points in Panera Bread's "Food Policy"
+Key Points in Panera Bread's "Food Policy"

-"Clean Ingredients: We’re committed to sourcing and serving high quality ingredients without artificial additives including added MSG, artificial trans fats, and ingredients we don’t believe need to be in your food.
+"Clean Ingredients: We’re committed to sourcing and serving high-quality ingredients without artificial additives including added MSG, artificial trans fats, and ingredients we don’t believe need to be in your food.

 Transparent Menu: We’re committed to transparency to empower guests to choose how they want to eat.

-Positive Impact: We believe guests deserve to know not only what is in their food, but where it comes from and how companies are impacting the food system. "
+Positive Impact: We believe guests deserve to know not only what is in their food, but where it comes from and how companies are impacting the food system."